Table of contents

 3. Risk and business impact assessment

 It’s a good idea to estimate the financial value of particular elements by making use of information about the income generated by a given area.
-There are many formulas to calculate the cost of even a minute of system downtime to be found on online.
+There are many formulas to calculate the cost of even a minute of system downtime to be found online.

 Identifying potential incidents and their effects makes it possible to set feasible goals and adopt realistic indicators in the following steps of the plan development.